marcong95/react-playground/README.md

 This is Marco's React playground.

-A rookie programmer called Marco plays React in this repo.
+A rookie programmer called Marco plays with React in this repo.

 ## The way to start playing